Lorraine J. Pitkin

 Lorraine J. Pitkin (July 15, 1845 - 1922) was an American women's activist and political postmaster.
-She served as Most Worthy Grand Matron (1880–86) and Right Worthy Grand Secretary of the Order of the Eastern Star (O.E.S.).
+She served as Most Worthy Grand Matron (1880–86) and Right Worthy Grand Secretary of the Order of the Eastern Star (O.E.S.) of the Illinois Grand Chapter.

 Early years and education

 Lorraine J. Dickinson was born July 15, 1845, in Waddington, New York, a farmer's daughter.
 When she was about five years of age her parents moved to Illinois, settling near Elgin.

 At the age of eleven she was sent to Rutland, to attend a young ladies' seminary at that place, where she remained until 1861, when she returned to Illinois.

 When her widowed mother needed her assistance, she took a position as a clerk in a store, her earnings going towards the maintenance of the family.

 American Civil War

 At the start of the American Civil War, among those who responded was Capt.
 E. P. Pitkin, who enlisted at Annapolis, Maryland, in the quartermaster's department.
 At the Battle of Stones River, he had charge of an ammunition train, and was captured, managed to escape.
 He was soon after promoted to Assistant Quartermaster, with the rank of captain.
 He entered the service when the first guns were fired on Fort Sumter, and was appointed colonel and chief Quartermaster of the defense of New Orleans.
 Before his death, as a reward for faithful service, his commission as Colonel was issued — too late however, to secure to his family a Colonel's pension.

 He spent about a year in Brazos, Texas, as master of marine transportation.
 While stationed in Chicago, he met and married Lorraine J. Dickinson, the marriage occurring October 22, 1863.
 A few days after the wedding, an order called him to New Orleans.
 After an absence of seven months, he returned on a month's furlough, going back to his post of duty on June 6, 1864.
 He died on October 6.
 An escort brought the remains to the bereaved young widow, and they were taken to the family burying plot in Cleveland, Ohio.
 Their daughter was born March 1865.